FOREST-BASED LEARNING

 Under typical circumstances, families have no other choice but to cut their trees down to make money, a situation that exacerbates the deforestation crisis in the Amazon Rainforest and destroys any hope of finding a sustainable way out of poverty.

-This approach can really make a difference not only for the members of this community, but for all of us.
+This approach to education not only makes a difference for local community members, but for all of us.

 WHAT HAS BEEN THE IMPACT SO FAR?

-Twelve children of this community are benefiting from the educational experiences provided in their village by their parents/teachers, external mentors, and volunteers who share their knowledge in areas like permaculture and agroforestry, biocosntruction, cultural identity, ancestral arts and cosmovision, entrepreneurship, and more.
+In the pilot phase, twelve children from the community are benefiting from the educational experiences provided in their village by their parents/teachers, external mentors, and volunteers who share their knowledge in areas like permaculture and agroforestry, bioconstruction, cultural identity, ancestral arts and cosmovision, entrepreneurship, and more.

-By having access to the right infrastructure, technology and internet (provided by our partners at Terraformation), they connect to learning platforms such as RazKids and Aleks, both of which companies have given these children free access to their content.
+By having access to the right infrastructure, technology and internet (provided by our partners at Terraformation), the children connect to learning platforms such as RazKids and Aleks (both companies have given these children free access to their content).

-With funds from our partners at the Gift Trust in New Zealand, two women of the community receive a compensation for being the school leaders who monitor and plan the daily experiences with the students.
-They receive training in leadership, pedagogy and soft skills, and are supported on a weekly basis by the Humans for Abundance team and El Sauce School staff.
+We trained two community women leaders to be the principal school coordinators and facilitators.
+They monitor and plan the daily experiences with the students and receive continuous training in leadership, pedagogy and soft skills.
+They are supported on a weekly basis by the Humans for Abundance team and El Sauce School staff.
+With funds from our partners at the Gift Trust in New Zealand, these women now receive stipends as educators.

 The school has become a safe space for all the students to be free and express themselves in ways they have never been able to before in the public school system.
-With the guidance from the Fundación Pachaysana team, experts on using the creative arts and theater-based methodologies to dismantle oppressive systems and create social justice, some of them are discovering they love painting, dancing, and drawing, while others are understanding who they are as leaders and what their role is as change-makers in their community.
+With the guidance from the Fundación Pachaysana team, experts on using the creative arts and theater-based methodologies to dismantle oppressive systems and strive for social justice, some of them are discovering they love painting, dancing, and drawing, while others are developing skills as leaders and see themselves as change-makers in their community.